 /wp-content/mu-plugins folder.
 If this folder doesn’t exist, you must create it.

 ghostkit-pro-windows-compat.php and save the following contents in that file:

 Once that file is saved, the Must Use Plugin will be active, and it will essentially truncate the long signed URL to be something that Windows servers can manage.

-Please note: this truncation will happen for Ghost Kit PRO and any other plugins you’re using that are updated using Easy Digital Downloads Software Licensing solution.
-This is a popular platform for many WordPress products and it should not interfere in any way, but it needs to be noted.
+Please note: this truncation will happen for Ghost Kit Pro and any other plugins you’re using that are updated using the Easy Digital Downloads Software Licensing solution.
+This is a popular platform for many WordPress products, and it should not interfere in any way, but it needs to be noted.